 - If I have health complications related to my breast implants, will the necessary treatment or surgery be covered?

 - Will having breast implants affect my coverage if I later develop breast cancer or other breast problems?

 - Will any of the diagnostic tests that I may need after getting breast implants, such as MRIs or extra mammogram images, be covered?

 Get the answers in writing and check back with your insurance company every couple of years, since it may change its policy.

 If you're looking into the costs of breast implants for cosmetic reasons, you should also consider:

 - Diagnostic Testing.
-The FDA recommends that women with silicone breast implants get an MRI three years after implantation and once every two years after that.
+The FDA recommends that women with silicone breast implants get periodic imaging such as an MRI or ultrasound to screen for implant rupture five to six years after the initial implant and then every two to three years after that.
 This is the only way to make sure the silicone implant hasn't ruptured.
 Women with saline implants do not need these tests.
 MRIs can be expensive.
 The average cost of an MRI in the U.S. is $2,000.

 Because breast implants can interfere with the accuracy of normal mammograms, women may also need extra X-ray images at additional cost.
 Health insurance probably will not cover these extra diagnostic charges.
 Ask your health insurance company ahead of time so you know what to expect.